1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 2 packages frozen chopped spinach $1.00

-Michelina makes many one dollar varieties of frozen entrees that serve one person nicely.
-No one will starve as long as they have some bread, oatmeal, Luck's canned beans, brown rice, Ramen Noodles, mixed vegetables, frozen chopped spinach, peanut butter, jelly, chicken broth, and tomato sauce.
+Michelina makes many one dollar varieties of frozen entrees that serve one person nicely for a meal you can cook quickly in your microwave.
+No one will starve as long as they have some sandwich bread, oatmeal, canned beans, brown rice, eggs, Ramen Noodles, mixed vegetables, frozen chopped spinach, peanut butter, jelly, chicken broth or bouillon cubes, and tomato sauce.
+Ketchup will work as a substitute for tomato sauce if you can find a bargain on a large bottle.

-If your food budget can afford more, add canned tomatoes, salmon, applesauce, diced fruit cups, broccoli, green beans, carrots, corn, onions, peas, potatoes, and sweet potatoes.
+If your food budget can afford more, add canned tomatoes, salmon or tuna, applesauce, diced fruit cups, broccoli, green beans, carrots, corn, onions, green peas, potatoes, and sweet potatoes.
+By using mixed vegetables and fruit cocktail or mixed fruit cups, you will be getting more nourishment and nutrients.

 Applesauce cups and Diced Fruit Cups make excellent desserts.
-Just by eating a 4 oz. cup of diced tropical fruit, you can help your digestion so much.
+Just by eating a 4 oz. cup of diced tropical fruit or pineapple, you can help your digestion so much.
 Fruit can act as a substitute for a salad at a meal as well.
 You can make them fancier by adding yogurt as a dressing, but they are delicious on their own.

-Self-rising Buttermilk Cornmeal, Bisquick Mix, eggs, sugar, extracts, spices, salt, black pepper, butter, milk, cereals, vegetable oil, sesame oil, soy sauce, hot sauce, lime juice, lemon juice, mayonnaise, Dijon mustard, ketchup, pickle relish, and beef broth are other staples that you need to keep in stock in your food pantry.
-You might be surprised at just how many goodies you can make from the Bisquick Mix, such as waffles, pancakes, pie crust, biscuits, muffins, breads, cakes, and cookies.
+Self-rising Buttermilk Cornmeal, Bisquick Mix, eggs, sugar, extracts, spices, salt, black pepper, butter, milk, whole grain cereals, vegetable oil, sesame oil, soy sauce, hot sauce or cayenne pepper, lime juice, lemon juice, brown rice, mayonnaise, mustard, ketchup, pickle relish, chicken broth, and beef broth are staples that you need to keep in stock in your food pantry.
+You might be surprised at just how many goodies you can make from the Bisquick Mix, such as waffles, pancakes, dumplings, pie crust, biscuits, muffins, breads, cakes, and cookies.
 The large box has a lot of great recipes on it.

-Oatmeal can be served for breakfast, Ramen Noodles can be served as a soup for lunch, and beans and brown rice can be served for dinner.
+Oatmeal can be served for breakfast, Ramen Noodles can be served as a soup or Garlic Noodles for lunch, and beans and brown rice can be served for dinner.
 Even the most frugal budget should be able to afford these items.

 Bruschetta can be made by toasting some bread slices that are sliced in half that have been brushed with olive oil, then rubbed with a clove of garlic sliced in half, then topped with chopped tomatoes, basil, and mozzarella cheese, and placing them under the broiler until the mozzarella has melted.
 It makes a wonderful quick appetizer or can be used as a whole meal when you eat several of them.